 The foot soldiers who fought and died in the Siege of Savannah and the Revolutionary War are less grandly commemorated.
-Nor have the many non-white combatants in the conflict gained any real kind of recognition.
+Nor had the many non-White combatants in the conflict gained any real kind of recognition.

-The Haitian Monument in Franklin Square is one attempt to right these oversights, drawing attention to black combatants in the Revolutionary War.
+The Haitian Monument in Franklin Square was one attempt to right these oversights, drawing attention to Black combatants in the Revolutionary War.

 The Haitian monument depicts six members of the Chasseurs-Volontaires de Saint-Domingue, mounted atop a 6ft by 16ft granite pillar on the sides of which are inscribed the history of the regiment and the men’s contribution to American independence.

 The life-sized bronze figures, sculpted by James Mastin, are intended, with one exception, to represent the nameless Black soldiers who fought in the regiment: few records survive of the names and histories of the men themselves.